-DAU New Roads Alternative Green Allemative Mulli-Modal Alternative This alternative includes This alternative includes This alternative includes This alternative includes planned road and transit all road and transit all road and transit all road and transit improvements in projects included in projects included in projects included in previous studies from BAU, with additional BAU, with additional BAU, with all abovethe City of Vaughan, road network above-ground transit ground transit and York Region, and improvements identified and active active transportation provincial plans such as through the analysis of transportation network network improvements the Metrolinx Regional the auto and transit improvements identified identified in Alternative Transportation Plan.
+BAU New Roads Alternative Green Alternative Multi-Modal Alternative This alternative includes This alternative includes This alternative includes This alternative includes planned road and transit all road and transit all road and transit all road and transit projects included in improvements in projects included in projects included in BAU, with additional previous studies from BAU, with additional BAU, with all aboveground transit and the City of Vaughan, road network above-ground transit York Region, and improvements identified and active active transportation provincial plans such as through the analysis of network improvements transportation network the Metrolinx Regional the auto and transit improvements identified identified in Alternative Transportation Plan.
 All network in Vaughan's through the analysis of 2 and a subset of road of the subsequent transportation network. the auto, transit, and network improvements alternatives are building active transportation identified in Alternative upon the Business As network in Vaughan's 1 Usual (BAU) alternative transportation network.